 Biography

-Ava Lavinia Gardner (December 24, 1922 – January 25, 1990) was a renowned American actress and one of the most iconic stars of Hollywood's Golden Age.
-Born on December 24, 1922, in Grabtown, North Carolina, she grew up in a rural setting before being discovered by Metro-Goldwyn-Mayer (MGM) in 1941.
-Initially cast in minor roles, her breakthrough came with the film noir classic The Killers (1946), which established her as a leading lady.
-Gardner's career flourished in the 1950s with notable performances in films like Mogambo (1953), for which she received an Academy Award nomination, The Barefoot Contessa (1954), and The Night of the Iguana (1964).
-Known for her beauty and talent, she worked with some of the most celebrated directors and actors of her time.
+Ava Lavinia Gardner (December 24, 1922 – January 25, 1990) was an American actress popular in the 1940s and 1950s.
+Considered one of the most iconic stars of the Golden Age of Hollywood, she was ranked as the 25th greatest female screen legend by the American Film Institute.
+Initially cast in minor roles, her breakthrough came with the classic film noir The Killers (1946), which established her as a leading lady.
+Her career flourished in the 1950s with notable performances in films like Mogambo (1953), for which she received an Academy Award nomination, The Barefoot Contessa (1954), and The Night of the Iguana (1964), which earned her a BAFTA nomination.
+Off-screen, Gardner's personal life and progressive politics attracted significant attention.

 Known For